 68. Naturally Interesting: Hobbs State Park-Conservation Area is 12,056-acres along Beaver Lake.
 It offers nature study, trails, LEED-certified visitor center, picnic area, interpretive programs.

 69. Drawings Extraordinaire: Be dazzled by the masters, one of the country's finest collections of drawings, and traveling exhibits at the Arkansas Arts Center in Little Rock.

 70. Free for Families: Enjoy ice skating, swimming, the gymnasium and other activities at the Jones Center in Springdale.

 71. Urban Oasis: Climb, hike, picnic and play at Pinnacle Mountain State Park in Little Rock; walk through the Arkansas Arboretum, which exhibits native flora from Arkansas's six natural divisions.

 72. Come Together: Two of Arkansas's natural divisions meet at Cane Creek State Park in Star City -- Mississippi Delta and West Gulf Coastal Plain hills.

-73. A Whole Lot of Free: The Heritage House of Montgomery County in Mount Ida has free admission and two free festivals: Heritage Day in the spring and Sorghum Squeezin' Day in the fall.
+73. A Whole Lot of Free: The Heritage House of Montgomery County in Mount Ida has exhibits emphasizing the timber industry, quartz crystals, and Lake Ouachita during the time frame of 1800 to 1975.

 74. First in the State: At Walnut Hill, historic site makes up Conway Cemetery State Park, preserving the final resting place of Arkansas's first Governor, James Sevier Conway.